Nesiasi Mataitonga

 He last played for the London Broncos.
 He represented Tonga in the 2013 World Cup.
-He played for the Cronulla-Sutherland Sharks Under 20s side in 2012-2013.
+He played for the Cronulla-Sutherland Sharks Under 20s side in 2012–2013.

 In 2014, Mataitonga signed for the London Broncos after being spotted by the capital club after an impressive performance in the world cup.

-In 2015, Mataitonga joined the Newtown Jets in the New South Wales Cup.
+In 2015, Mataitonga joined the Newtown Jets in the NSW Cup.

 He is also a nephew of professional boxer Solomon Haumono.